SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 Probabilistic Forecasts can be created for either a Site or an Aggregate.
-The process is very similar to [creating a point forecast](#create-new-forecast), but requires the specification of
+The process is very similar to [creating a point forecast](#create-new-forecast), but requires the specification of "constant values" of percentiles or thresholds in addition to the standard forecast parameters.
+For example, a forecaster may create a probabilistic forecast specification with constant percentile values, and then the forecaster will submit forecasts of the irradiance, power, etc. for each percentile at each time.

 1. Navigate to the sites or aggregates page using the sidebar, then select the site or aggregate for which you are adding a Forecast.